netrisai/docs/visibility.rst

 =========
 Netris, besides automatic configuration, also provides automatic monitoring of the entire network without the need for configuration of the monitoring systems.

-Telescope→Dashboard summarizes Network Health, which can also be accessed by clicking on the Netris icon in the top left corner.
+Telescope → Dashboard summarizes Network Health, which can also be accessed by clicking on the Netris icon in the top left corner.

 Description of the pie charts.